-Senior-level Measures.
-An effective system of assessing student achievement includes measures at the senior level, near graduation, providing information about what students are able to achieve at the end of the program.
-WSU expects programs to regularly collect senior-level measures of student learning, providing programs with information about learning outcomes achievement and experiences as students are completing the curriculum.
+Measures Near the End of the Curriculum.
+An effective system of assessing program-level SLOs includes measures collected near the end of the curriculum, providing information about what students are able to achieve at the end of the program.
+WSU expects programs to regularly collect measures near the end of the curriculum, providing programs with information about achievement of program-level SLOs as students are completing the curriculum.

 Assessment Measures and Data Resources and Toolkits

 The following resources are provided to assist programs and faculty as they choose, develop, implement, and refine measures for assessing student learning as part of program-level assessment.
 ACE provides resources for programs on particular aspects of assessment measures: